nasa/cumulus-orca/website/docs/developer/research/research-s3-bucket-policies.md

 Replace the number in `arn:aws:iam::909121343565:root` with the value of your account number.

+Replace the number `782417781503` with your DR account number.

 The Resource value is the bucket and bucket paths that the Cumulus application can access.
 Replace `sandbox-orca-glacier-archive` with the name of the Orca archive bucket created in the [Versioned Glacier Bucket](#versioned-glacier-bucket) section.